 - 1. First step is to install the ESB services.
-(Presumely the JBoss ESB server started already) In a command window, - Go to the \$Overlord/samples/purchasing/store folder and execute ant deploy - Go to the \$Overlord/samples/common/creditAgency folder and execute ant deploy - 2.
-Go to the \$Overlord/samples/client folder and execute ant runPurchasingClient, which will send a 'BuyRequest' message to the Store, which will then perform the credit check before returning a response to the client.
+(Presumely the JBoss ESB server started already) In a command window, Go to the the \$Overlord/samples/stateful folder (or \$Overlord/sample/stateless in the stateless approach), execute the ant deploy-purchasing. - 2.
+Go to the \$Overlord/samples/client folder and execute ant runPurchasingClient (or ant runStatelessPurchasingClient in stateless approach.), which will send a 'BuyRequest' message to the Store, which will then perform the credit check before returning a response to the client.